Investors create impacts on society and the environment at a number of different levels.

 (b) work with investment managers to review the resilience of their portfolio in the light of social and environmental trends

-(c) work with private equity investors to help them put in place policies and processes to manage environmental, social and governance (ESG) issues
+(c) work with private equity investors to help them put in place policies and processes to manage environmental, social and governance (ESG) issues and to articulate, measure and report on their impact

 (d) work with think-tanks and NGOs on addressing some of the wider systemic barriers to sustainability in the financial markets